EliotKhachi/publicZk/202208281935/README.md

 # What is React?

 React is a JavaScript library for building user interfaces.
+A React application is structured into pieces of code called *components*.

 ## Links
 [202208282227](../202208282227) - React Core Concepts